 Interhabitation is the structural coupling of human habits with their living context (the biosphere), guided by mutual interaction and communication between members (instances, manifestations) of the global human bodymind.
 Any text, message or sign capable of effecting a real change in human habitation (by representing objects of human attention to that bodymind) is genuine information in the Peircean sense.
 Cognitive, biological and physical sciences, along with communication and information technologies, can contribute to this – to the self-organization and self-control of intelligent life on earth – by recognizing their semiotic context and continuing their development accordingly.

 Of course, information does not have to grow to be significant.
 Sometimes the main content of a message is connectivity between community members.
 Humans often use speech for this purpose instinctively, just as other primates use ‘grooming’ to affirm the bonding between them.
 Sapir called this the ‘caressing or reassuring quality of speech’ (1949, 17-18).
-But the will to learn, to break out of the cognitive egg and leave the reassuring nest, is equally instinctive.
+But the will to learn, to break out of the cognitive egg and leave the reassuring nest for a wider world, is equally instinctive.

-Theories of communication often refer to the ‘content’ of a message as being ‘conveyed’ from a sender to a receiver, but this model can be misleading when applied to communication between living systems.
+Theories of communication often refer to the “content” of a message as being “conveyed” from a sender to a receiver, but this model can be misleading when applied to communication between living systems.
 Organically speaking, a message arrives as a prompt for the interpretation process, not as a vehicle carrying a ready-made meaning.
-Where symbols are involved, their meanings cannot be sent or received as messages can; they must be ‘constructed,’ or formed, in the interaction between experiencing and symbols, or between the indexical and the iconic.
+Where symbols are involved, their meanings cannot be sent or received as messages can; they must be “constructed,” or formed, in the interaction between experiencing and symbols, or between the indexical and the iconic.
 The receiver's construction (reading, interpretation, decoding, ..... ) process both reveals and conceals the intent of the utterance or message.
-Such a construction process cannot be explicitly encoded, for the same reason that DNA does not contain the key to its own interpretation: ‘construction’ is coding, but certainly not in the sense of encryption or deciphering.
+The interpretant cannot be encoded in the message, for the same reason that DNA does not contain the key to its own interpretation: ‘construction’ is coding, but certainly not in the sense of encryption or deciphering.